JuliaParallel/Dagger.jl/docs/src/dynamic.md

 [`Dagger.add_thunk!`](@ref)

-When working with thunks acquired from `get_dag_ids` or `add_thunk!`, you will have `ThunkID` objects which refer to a thunk by ID.
-Scheduler control functions which work with thunks accept or return `ThunkID`s.
-For example, one can create a new thunkt and get its result with `Base.fetch`:
+When working with thunks acquired from `get_dag_ids` or `add_thunk!`, you will have `ThunkRef` objects which reference a thunk.
+Scheduler control functions which work with thunks accept or return `ThunkRef`s.
+For example, one can create a new thunk and get its result with `Base.fetch`:

 ```julia
 function mythunk(x)